Bob Menendez: 2012

 Menendez ran for reelection to a second full term and defeated Republican Joe Kyrillos on November 6, with 58% of the vote to Kyrillos's 39%.

 2018

 Menendez ran for reelection to a third full term and defeated Republican Bob Hugin on November 6, with 54% of the vote to Hugin's 42%.

+2024

+In January 2024, Menendez was charged with corruption for promoting the interests of Qatar while receiving various illicit gifts such as cash, gold bars, and a Mercedes-Benz automobile.
+On March 21, he announced that he would not run in the Democratic primary due to his indictment on federal corruption charges.
+He did not rule out running as an independent.
+On June 3, Menendez officially filed to run as an independent.
+He told the Associated Press that despite running as an independent he would not leave the Democratic Party.
+But on July 23, upon his criminal conviction, Menendez announced his resignation from the Senate altogether.

 Committee assignments

-As of July 2019, Menendez serves on the United States Senate Committee on Banking, Housing, and Urban Affairs; the United States Senate Committee on Finance; and the United States Senate Committee on Foreign Relations.
+As of July 2019, Menendez served on the United States Senate Committee on Banking, Housing, and Urban Affairs; the United States Senate Committee on Finance; and the United States Senate Committee on Foreign Relations.